jeongeun82/hello-world/README.md

 # hello-world
-This is repository for SWCON201 class of Kyunghee University.
+This is repository for class(SWCON201: software development methodology and tools) of Kyunghee University.